airbrite/celery-api/README.md

 When there are more records available than can be returned in a single page, you can paginate through them by setting the `offset` or `page`.

+### Rate Limits

+There is a default rate limit of 120 requests per minute.
+If for any reason this is not enough, please contact us.

 ## Orders Resource